lerko96/service-monitor/README.md

    - The application will be available at `https://your-domain`
    - HTTPS is configured through the included nginx reverse proxy
    - HTTP traffic (port 80) is automatically redirected to HTTPS (port 443)
+   - Default admin credentials:
+     - Username: `admin`
+     - Password: `admin123`
+     - **Important**: Change these credentials after first login in production

-4. Monitor:
+4. Monitor and Manage:
-   - Check container logs: `docker-compose logs -f`
+   - Check container logs: `docker compose logs -f`
    - Visit the health check endpoint at `/api/health`
    - Monitor service status in the dashboard
+   - To stop containers: `docker compose down`
+   - To stop and reset database: `docker compose down -v`

 ## Database